ics-portfolios/ics-portfolios.github.io/README.md

 In either case, the script will output more-or-less helpful information that you can use to fix the problems that come up.

+For example, if there is a portfolio containing a term that the system doesn't know about, it will listed in `_data/unclassifiedInterests.json`.
+You can copy those terms into `_data/synonyms.json` so they are known to the system the next time you run `update_ics_portfolios`.

+If there's a problem processing the bio.json file, then you can either contact the student to fix the problem, or else remove the portfolio entry.

 ### Review site locally

 Once update_ics_portfolios runs without errors, you are ready to preview the site locally.
 As noted above, invoke: